Unretired and rehired

 Raising a family is equally the most rewarding and demanding of all jobs.
 So once the kids have flown the nest to start their own brood, many people can pursue other interests or hobbies because their time is their own again, right?

-In fact, in a 2022 study by the Australian Institute of Family Studies, two in five grandparents with a grandchild aged under 13 years were providing some childcare1 .
+In fact, in a 2022 study by the Australian Institute of Family Studies, two in five grandparents with a grandchild aged under 13 years were providing some childcare1.

-Some grandparents who participated in the research reported on challenges of providing childcare.
+Some grandparents who participated in the research reported on the challenges of providing childcare.
 Speaking up when requests for childcare were too demanding or too disruptive appeared be an important factor in protecting the wellbeing of grandparents who participated in the study.

 Barriers to grandparent care were apparent across some domains: distance, breakdown in family relationships, child’s age, and personal barriers such as age, health, and having other caring or employment commitments.
-Distance mattered even more within the context of COVID 19.

 However, there was strong disagreement that grandparents were resentful about being asked or expected to care for their grandchildren.